 Continuing Disclosure.
-In the resolutions authorizing the issuance of the Bonds, the Issuer has covenanted to provide annually certain financial information and operating data and other information necessary to comply with the Rule, and to transmit the same to the Municipal Securities Rulemaking Board.
-This covenant is for the benefit of and is enforceable by any Registered Owner of the Bonds.
+In the Continuing Disclosure Undertaking, the County has covenanted to comply with the provisions of the Rule and the County has agreed to provide annually certain financial information and operating data and other information necessary to comply with the Rule and to promptly transmit said information to the Municipal Securities Rulemaking Board.
+These covenants are for the benefit of and are enforceable by any Registered Owner of the PBC Series 2020C Bonds.
 For further information, reference is made to the caption "CONTINUING DISCLOSURE" in the Preliminary Official Statement.